letsencrypt/boulder/ratelimits/README.md

 #### ipv6RangeCIDR

 A valid IPv6 range in CIDR notation with a /48 mask.
+A /48 range is typically assigned to a single subscriber.

 Example: `NewRegistrationsPerIPv6Range:2001:0db8:0000::/48`